Regional_Universals.jpg

 3) The notion of entirely abandoning our innate customs in order to reap the benefits of parallel cultures is superfluous.

-When not sought after willingly the rapid influx of unacquainted cultures is a challenging experience.
-Individually we are exposed to things that feel as though they might be familiar and beneficial, but we’re not totally sure if they’re ours to justly use.
-While, at the same time, many of us often tend to hide from and even attack that which seems morally or existentially confusing for our particular tribe.
+When not willingly sought after, the rapid influx of unacquainted cultures is a challenging experience.
+Individually, we are exposed to things that feel as though they might be familiar and beneficial, but we’re not totally sure if they’re ours to justly use.
+While, at the same time, many of us tend to hide from, and even attack, that which seems morally or existentially conflicting to our particular tribe.

-Americans often suffer from a sort of social double-bind; no matter who we are or how we got here, all of us end up with tendencies towards regional and cliquish preferences while we simultaneously reside in a nation that fundamentally champions social freedom and inclusivity (i.e. America is defined by its open contract with culture, not by any one culture itself).
+Americans often find themselves in a social double-bind: regardless of who we are or how we arrived here, we develop tendencies towards regional and cliquish preferences.
+Simultaneously, we reside in a nation that fundamentally champions social freedom and inclusivity -- America is defined by its open contract with culture, rather than by any single culture itself.
 Hence, all of our cultural offerings are pliable since we technically have no determined culture to begin with.
-And, with the continuing global advancement of information technologies, I think it is safe to assume now that much of the free world also functions in this paradoxical way (i.e. we currently live in a time where opportunities for free cultural exchange are pretty much unavoidable whilst strong sentiments of regionalism still naturally abound).
+With the continuing global advancement of information technologies, it is safe to assume that much of the free world also operates in this paradoxical manner.
+We currently live in a time where opportunities for free cultural exchange are nearly unavoidable, while strong sentiments of regionalism naturally persist.

-Having a knee jerk reaction to anything that is culturally unfamiliar is certainly no way to take advantage of the amazing time we now live in.
-But, does that automatically mean that everything we have become locally accustom to is some sort of evil “xenophobic” hindrance?
-And more than this, what if through these cultural exchanges we happen to irreparably lose something which we have come to inherently cherish or (even worse) offensively morph that which traditionally belongs to someone else… what then?
+Having a knee-jerk reaction to anything that is culturally unfamiliar is certainly no way to take advantage of the amazing time we now live in.
+But, does that automatically mean that everything we have become locally accustomed to is some sort of evil, ‘xenophobic’ hindrance?
+More than this, what if through these cultural exchanges, we happen to irreparably lose something we have come to inherently cherish?
+Or worse, offensively morph that which traditionally belongs to someone else -- what then?

-These are questions that have most likely haunted mankind since like forever and no one person is going to be able to fully answer them.
-But I do know this: if we insist on approaching these issues from a place of fear we will only stifle the gift of imagination all of us must eventually call upon if we are to productively confront the challenges ahead.
+These are questions that have likely haunted mankind forever, and no single person can fully answer them.
+But I do know this: if we insist on approaching these issues from a place of fear, we will only stifle the gift of imagination that we all must eventually rely on to effectively confront challenges ahead.
 Positive cultural fusion does happen.
-And, If we can learn to ally our elective freedom with the traction of our inherited and localized ways, our relationships with culture could shine from both sides of the looking-glass; for when tempered with wisdom and compassion, homogeny and eclecticism are both generous guides to be engaged and harmonized rather than sequestered (i.e. one provides autonomy and scope while the other continually connects us with the benefits of our roots).
+If we can learn to ally our elective freedom with the traction of our inherited and localized ways, our relationships with culture could shine from both sides of the looking-glass, for, when tempered with wisdom and compassion, homogeny and eclecticism are both generous guides to be engaged and harmonized rather than sequestered.
+One provides autonomy and scope, while the other continually connects us with the benefits of our roots.

-Synchronize these concepts and we just might gain something worthwhile from this time of digitally-enhanced cultural inclusiveness most of us are now living in.
-From open repositories of exotic and innate motifs innovative and meaningful mutants of regionalia will be spawned.
-Brimming with the contrasting residues of random idiosyncrasy and stabilizing concurrence, we can either face these composites with courage and inquiry or we can turn away in disgust, the choice is up to us.
+Synchronize these concepts, and we just might gain something worthwhile from this time of digitally-enhanced cultural inclusiveness we are now living in.
+From open repositories of exotic and innate motifs, innovative and meaningful mutants of regionalia will be spawned – brimming with the contrasting residues of random idiosyncrasy and stabilizing concurrence.
+We can either face these composites with courage and inquiry, or we can turn away in disgust; the choice is up to us.

 Still, transcultural compounds aside, there will always be things out there that don’t quite suit our tastes; just like there will always be people who don’t feel comfortable around the things that do.
-The peaceful and constructive navigation of this complex situation is a lot of what being human is all about, at least for me anyway.
+The peaceful and constructive navigation of this complex situation is a lot of what being human is all about.
 Will we find the wisdom and comradery to respectfully face the beautiful balancing act of cultural interaction that is now beckoning at our door?
-I’d like to think the answer is yes and I’d like to think that this experiment we call America will play a favorable part in it… but I never raise my hopes too high when it comes to these sorts of things.
+I’d like to think the answer is yes, and I’d like to think that America, in all its experimental nature, will play a positive role in it.
+However, I never set my hopes too high when it comes to such matters.

 * * *